Impl trait

 Return-position impl Trait

-On free functions and on associated functions and methods of inherent impls, only the generic lifetime parameters that appear in the bounds of abstract return type are captured.
+Edition differences: Before the 2024 edition, on free functions and on associated functions and methods of inherent impls, generic lifetime parameters that do not appear in the bounds of the abstract return type are not automatically captured.

 Precise capturing